Disclaimer: I do not own Naruto. If I did then it would have gone something...like...THIS!

 End of Chapter

-Author's Note: For those who don't know, this is a rewrite of my story 'Demon of Honor' which was painfully slow-paced and made worse by the 3-4 months it took me to upload new chapters.
+Author's Note: For those who don't know, this is a rewrite of my story 'Demon of Honour' which was painfully slow-paced and made worse by the 3-4 months it took me to upload new chapters.
 I'll do my best to avoid those pitfalls in this new and hopefully improved version.

 Thanks for reading and please review.